zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Pre-requisites

 - Java SDK version 1.8.
-- An active instance of the API ML Gateway Service.
+- An active instance of the API ML Gateway Service
-- A property file which defines the keystore or truststore certificates.
+- A property file which defines the keystore or truststore certificates

 ### API Documentation